 Some UK sexual health clinics have undertaken drug level testing on people who have been ordering generic PrEP online to check the validity of the drugs.
 Reports indicate that good levels of active drug have been reported, with it being recommended that people stick to ordering types of generic PrEP which are listed on the US Food and Drug Administration (FDA).
 Iwantprepnow lists current sources of online generic PrEP which has been previously validated by drug level testing from these sexual health clinics.

-If you’re thinking about getting PrEP from outside the NHS England Impact trial, it’s important that you talk to a sexual health adviser, doctor or nurse, such as those at Unity.
+If you’re thinking about getting PrEP, it’s important that you talk to a sexual health adviser, doctor or nurse, such as those at Unity.
 We will be able to support you to use the treatment safely and provide necessary tests before starting PrEP (such as a HIV test and kidney function test), and help with STI screens and monitoring.

 Before starting PrEP, it is advised that you: